Insecurity: Join hands with Service Chiefs to fight insurgency, Northern Elders Urge NSA – The Sun Nigeria

-In the letter dated 26th June, 2020 and signed by, Alhaji Abubakar Suleiman, the elders said Nigeria cannot make much progress, ”if we continue only to arrest or kill only the terrorists foot soldiers and ordinary members, as that would be akin to treating only the symptoms and not the disease”.
+In the letter dated June 26, and signed by, Alhaji Abubakar Suleiman, the elders said Nigeria cannot make much progress, ‘’if we continue only to arrest or kill only the terrorists foot soldiers and ordinary members, as that would be akin to treating only the symptoms and not the disease’’.

+The Northern Patriot said: ‘’The Chief of Army Staff, Lt General Tukur Yusuf Buratai, has in all ramifications done so much and is doing everything to bring the insurgents on their knees.

 “The military has done much by killing many of these criminals and arresting their informants, but this is like hitting the body of the snake without cutting the head.